6 months

 Prioritizing features that matter

-Simplified financial planning
+Simplifying financial planning

 Multiple bank integrations turned out to be confusing for users, so I simplified it: one account, flexible allocations, and a visual to understand their progress.